M1cr0wave/Everday-Leetcode/README.md

 Welcome to the LeetCode Solutions repository!
 Here, you'll find a collection of solutions to various LeetCode problems, each designed to enhance your problem-solving skills and coding proficiency.

 ## Access Solutions
-All solutions and explanations are hosted on our Notion page.
+All solutions and explanations are hosted on this Notion page.
 Explore them by following this link: [LeetCode Solutions on Notion](https://leetcode-.notion.site/Jan-1st-53c8f7e50cea488c96ec43e29040cc3f).

 Feel free to navigate through the content, which includes concise explanations, optimal solutions, and coding examples for a better understanding of problem-solving techniques.